Rape Me: Music video

 According to a 1993 Chicago Sun-Times article by Jim DeRogatis, Cobain was told that MTV were "squeamish" about a potential "Rape Me" music video, which played a role in the band's decision to release "Heart-Shaped Box" as In Utero's lead single instead.
-As DeRogatis wrote, "Rape Me" was "the catchiest [song] on the album; it isn't hard to imagine it becoming a hit - and a Madonna-size scandal."
+As DeRogatis wrote, "Rape Me" was "the catchiest [song] on the album; it isn't hard to imagine it becoming a hit – and a Madonna-size scandal."

 Ultimately no music video was made for the song, although two treatments were published posthumously in Cobain's Journals in 2002.
 They included scenes set in a prison, footage of flowers and seahorses as well as a man being prepared for a gynecological exam.
-A 23-page "Rape Me" music video script, listing Jerry Plansker as director, sold on eBay in January 2003 for $620.
+A 23-page "Rape Me" music video script, listing Jeffery Plansker as director, sold on eBay in January 2003 for $620.

-In 1999, the Saturday Night Live version of "Rape Me" began being aired as a music video on MTV2 to promote the album, Saturday Night Live: The Musical Performances, Volume 2, on which it appeared as the opening track.
+In 1999, the Saturday Night Live version of "Rape Me" began being aired as a music video on MTV2 to promote the album Saturday Night Live: The Musical Performances, Volume 2, on which it appeared as the opening track.
 Video of the performance was released on the DVD of the same name.